dralgroup/mlatom/README.md

 The package was founded by [Pavlo O. Dral](http://dr-dral.com) on 10 September 2013.
 Pavlo continues to develop and supervise the development of the package.

+## Subscribe for updates
+Do not miss MLatom updates – [subscribe to us](https://aitomistic.com/en/contact) on the Aitomistic channels, including email newsletter and your favorite social media platform.

 ## Local installation

 Quick installation: